2011 Pan American Games: Torch relay

 The relay took the torch through all 32 Mexican states on a 50-day route starting on August 26 at the pyramids of Teotihuacan outside Mexico City.
 About 3,500 runners carried the torch on the 15,000-kilometer route.
 The torch arrived in Puerto Vallarta on October 9, Ciudad Guzmán on October 11, Tapalpa on October 12, Lagos de Moreno on October 13 and Guadalajara on October 14.
 The torch relay was sponsored by local nutrition company Grupo Omnilife.

 The torch design depicted agave leaves protecting the Pan American flame.
 It was designed by Vatti, the same company that designed the torch for the 2008 Summer Olympics.
 The torch relay was organized by the Mexican Olympic Committee.

 The Games

 Opening ceremony

-The opening ceremony of the games took place on October 14, 2011, at 8:00 pm CDT (01:00 UTC, October 15) at Omnilife Stadium.
+The opening ceremony of the games took place on October 14, 2011, at 8:00 pm CDT (01:00 UTC, October 15) at Estadio Omnilife.
 The opening ceremony was produced by Five Currents, who also produced the 2002 Winter Olympics Opening Ceremony.